skills-cogrammar/Technical-Interview-Preperation/Textbook/Chapter 13 - Session Management/readme.md

 Session tokens are a good tool for keeping track of a user.
 Session tokens are generated on the server once the user has been authenticated, the process would look something like this:

 1. The user sends their credentials (email+password, access token, etc)
-2. The server verifies that the details are correct (looking into the database, using a third party tool)
+2. The server verifies that the details are correct (looking into the database, using a third-party tool)
 3. A token containing identifying information about the user is generated
 4. The token is returned to the client
 5. The client stores the token and sends the token with each request